Jean Giraud: Illustrator and author

 In 1999, Giraud's illustrations appeared in a soft cover edition of Dante Alighieri's La Divina Commedia, published by the Nuages Gallery in Milan.
 As "Mœbius" he illustrated the "Paradiso" volume, while the two others, "Inferno" and "Purgatorio", were illustrated by Lorenzo Mattotti and Milton Glaser respectively.
 The edition was published under the Mœbius name.
-Giraud's illustrations for "Paradiso" take heavy inspiration from the engravings of the Divine Comedy by Gustave Doré, whose work he had discovered in his grandparents' library and learned to appreciate in his early formative years, with compositions often approaching an exact match.
+Giraud's illustrations for "Paradiso" take heavy inspiration from the engravings of the Divine Comedy by Gustave Doré, with compositions often approaching an exact match.
 Giraud acknowledged this influence directly, praising Doré's work and remarking how he sometimes literally used tracing paper to sketch compositions.
 Though another prominent example of Giraud's non-comic book work, the influences from his science fiction and fantasy comics shine through.
-The illustrations, with vivid colors and space-age headresses, are distinctly rendered in the Mœbius mode.

 An out-of-the-ordinary latter-day contribution as such, constituted his illustrations as "Mœbius" for the Thursday 6 March 2008 issue of the Belgian newspaper Le Soir.
 His illustrations accompanied news articles throughout the newspaper, providing a Mœbiusienne look on events.
 In return, the newspaper, for the occasion entitled "Le Soir par (by) Mœbius", featured two half-page editorials on the artist (pp. 20 & 37).

-Under the names Giraud, Gir and Mœbius, he also wrote several comics for other comic artists as listed below, and the early ones included Jacques Tardi and Claude Auclair.
-Aside from writing for other comic artists, he also wrote story outlines for the movies Les Maîtres du temps, Internal Transfer, Little Nemo: Adventures in Slumberland and Thru the Moebius Strip as outlined further down the line.
+Under the names Giraud, Gir and Mœbius, he also wrote several comics for other comic artists, and the early ones included Jacques Tardi and Claude Auclair.

 As author on personal title, Giraud has - apart from his own bande dessinée scripts - written philosophical poetry that accompanied his art in his Mœbius artbooks of the 1980s and 1990s.
 He also wrote the "Story Notes" editorials for the American Epic publications, providing background information on his work contained therein.
-In 1998, he took time off to write his autobiography, Moebius-Giraud: Histoire de mon double.